PickleOgre/dakhoma-setting-docs/publish/home.md

 ## Canvas:
 - [[Dakhoma Campaign.canvas]]

+## Author:
+Joe Lawrence is a programmer and storyteller from California.
+You can learn more about Joe [here](jwlawrence.me).

 ## Copyright Info
 Some material in this wiki is copied, and some modified, from:
 _**[Fantasy World RPG](https://fantasyworldrpg.com/)**_ © 2020-2023